spinnaker/spinnaker.io/content/en/docs/setup/features/script-stage/index.md

 ---
-title: "Configuring the Script stage"
+title: "Configuring the Script Stage"
-linkTitle: "Configuring the Script stage"
 weight: 1
-description: >
-  Including a Slack support channel for an application
+description: Use a Script stage to configure Slack notifications.
 ---